Key facts

 If you are aspiring to become a leader in business, why not graduate with a set of complementary skills that boost your employability?

-This course is perfect for students looking for a career in business, who also hope to switch between a variety of roles throughout their life.
-The business component of the degree trains you to think with an entrepreneurial mindset, developing the foundations of your business expertise.
+The arts component of the degree allows you to hone your critical thinking skills while the business component of the degree trains you to think with an entrepreneurial mindset, developing the foundations of your business expertise.

 The flexibility doesn't stop there.
 Create a truly unique degree by choosing from a range of over 35 arts majors, from visual arts and photography and public relations studies to social media or visual communication design.
 This level of customisation allows you to study the units that are important to you, and the diverse skills you develop open the door to a world of career opportunities.